 Y: The Last Man (up to Vol 5) and Saga (Vol 1), some scifi/fantasy comics by Brian K Vaughan, Fiona Staples, Pia Guerra & co

-Unlike apparently everyone else who reads comics, I really don't like Brian K Vaughan's writing.
-It's fun, to be sure.
-But after about the sixteenth cliffhanger you begin to realize that there is no grand overarching plan, there is no coherent world being built, it's just a bunch of cool off-the-cuff ideas thrown together in a blender and drip-fed to keep you addicted.
+Unlike apparently everyone else who reads comics, I really can't stand Brian K Vaughan's writing.
+It's entertaining, for sure.
+But after about the sixteenth cliffhanger you realize that there is no grand overarching plan; there is no coherent world being built; it's just a bunch of wild off-the-cuff ideas thrown into a genre blender and drip-fed to keep you addicted.
 For a more solidly constructed science-fantasy comic, try Gunnerkrigg Court.

-The Female Man, a science fiction novel by Joanna Russ
+The Female Man (1975), a science fiction novel by Joanna Russ

 Content note: Toward the end there are plot elements that seem from a modern perspective like a cruel parody of transgender identity.
 I suspect Russ was aiming for a different effect and it's been lost in cultural translation, but there it is.